 Purpose

-The purpose of this document is to define the Control Telephony requirements between Users of the Transmission System (such as Generators, HVDC System Owners, Network Operators and Non-Embedded Customers) and National Grid ESO who will implement these requirements in co-ordination with the Relevant Transmission Licensees where applicable. from
+The purpose of this document is to define the Control Telephony requirements between Users of the Transmission System (such as Generators, HVDC System Owners, Network Operators and Non-Embedded Customers) and The Company who will implement these requirements in co-ordination with the Relevant Transmission Licensees where applicable.

+The Bilateral Agreement specifies the need for a User to have Control Telephony.
+In general, Control Telephony is required from any User who owns and operates Plant which is directly connected to the Transmission System, any User who owns and operates an Embedded Large Power Station or any Restoration Contractor who is party to a Local Joint Restoration Plan.
+In the case of Restoration Contractors forming part of a Distribution Restoration Zone Plan the requirements for telephony will be specified by the Network Operator and this Electrical Standard is not applicable.

-Control Telephony and Automatic Logging Devices such as EDL (Electronic Despatch Logging) or API (Application Protocol Interface) are the two principal tools used by National Grid ESO in instructing Users to control the Total System.
+Control Telephony and Automatic Logging Devices such as EDL (Electronic Despatch Logging) or API (Application Protocol Interface) are the two principal tools used by The Company in instructing Users to control the Total System.

 This document only covers the requirements for Control Telephony.
-The requirements for other communications standards are covered in National Grid ESO’s Communications Standards which are available on the National Grid ESO Website under the Grid Code Electrical Standards documents page.
+The requirements for other communications standards are covered in The Company’s Communications Standards which are available on The Company’s Website under the Grid Code Electrical Standards documents page.

-As defined in Grid Code CC.6.5.2.1 and ECC.6.5.2.1, Control Telephony is the principal method by which a User’s Responsible Engineer / Operator, the Relevant Transmission Licensee’s Control Engineers and National Grid ESO Control Engineers speak to one another for the purposes of controlling the Total System under both normal and emergency operating conditions.
+As defined in Grid Code CC.6.5.2.1 and ECC.6.5.2.1, Control Telephony is the principal method by which a User’s Responsible Engineer / Operator, the Relevant Transmission Licensee’s Control Engineers and The Company’s Control Engineers speak to one another for the purposes of controlling the Total System under both normal and emergency operating conditions.
 Control Telephony provides secure point to point telephony for routine Control Calls and emergency Control Calls.

-This document covers the technical requirements for Control Telephony between National Grid ESO and Users of the Transmission System.
-Strictly the communication requirements between Nation Grid ESO and the Relevant Transmission Licensees fall under the System Operator Transmission Owner Code (STC) and in particular STCP 04-5 (Operational Telephony), but the communication system equipment provided by National Grid ESO (in co-ordination with the Relevant Transmission Licensees) conforms to the requirements of this document.
+This document covers the technical requirements for Control Telephony between The Company and Users of the Transmission System.
+The communication requirements between The Company and the Relevant Transmission Licensees fall under the System Operator Transmission Owner Code (STC) and in particular STCP 04-5 (Operational Telephony), but the communication system equipment provided by The Company (in co-ordination with the Relevant Transmission Licensees) conforms to the requirements of this document.

-It should be noted that Relevant Transmission Licensees in coordination with National Grid ESO will need to liaise with User’s in order to facilitate the installation and coordination of Control Telephony.
+It should be noted that Relevant Transmission Licensees in coordination with The Company will need to liaise with User’s in order to facilitate the installation and coordination of Control Telephony.
 The Relevant Transmission Licensee obligations are defined in the STC and any relevant TO Construction Agreement.

-System Telephony is an alternative tool used by National Grid ESO and Relevant Transmission Licensee’s in instructing Users to control the Total System.
+System Telephony is an alternative tool used by The Company and Relevant Transmission Licensee’s in instructing Users to control the Total System.

 Introduction

-The Grid Code requirements and the high level functionality for Control Telephony across Great Britain are described in CC.6.5.2 to CC.6.5.5 and ECC.6.5.2 to ECC.6.5.5, in addition to the requirements of CC.7.10.1 and ECC.7.10.1.
-This Electrical Standard describes in more detail the technical interfaces and support requirements for Control Telephony between Users, National Grid ESO and Relevant Transmission Licensees.
+The Grid Code requirements and the high level functionality for Control Telephony across Great Britain are described in CC.6.5.2 to CC.6.5.5 and ECC.6.5.2 to ECC.6.5.5, in addition to the requirements of CC.7.10 and ECC.7.10.
+This Electrical Standard describes in more detail the technical interfaces and support requirements for Control Telephony between Users, The Company and Relevant Transmission Licensees.

-This Electrical Standard gives Users background and technical information regarding the Control Telephony System that National Grid ESO in co-ordination with Relevant Transmission Licensees provides at Control Points or Control Centres.
+This Electrical Standard gives Users background and technical information regarding the Control Telephony System that The Company in co-ordination with Relevant Transmission Licensees provides at Control Points and Control Centres.

 This Electrical Standard also allows Users to understand the requirements of the Control Telephony System should a User decide to integrate the provided Control Telephony System with its own telephony system.